dhruvmistry2000/mykubernetes/NodeAffintiy/Readme.md

 There are two types of node affinity:

-1. RequiredDuringSchedulingIgnoredDuringExecution: This is a hard constraint.
+1. **RequiredDuringSchedulingIgnoredDuringExecution**: This is a hard constraint.
 If the node does not meet the affinity rules, the pod will not be scheduled on that node.

-2. PreferredDuringSchedulingIgnoredDuringExecution: This is a soft constraint.
+2. **PreferredDuringSchedulingIgnoredDuringExecution**: This is a soft constraint.
 The scheduler will try to place the pod on a node that meets the affinity rules, but if no suitable node is found, the pod will still be scheduled on a different node.

 Command to set Node Affinity:
 ```bash